-We have also entered into various agreements with research consultants and other contractors to perform regulatory services, drug research, testing and manufacturing including animal studies and, at June 30, 2007, our remaining commitment under these agreements totaled \$5.7 million.
-In addition we have entered into marketing promotion agreements for our erectile dysfunction product, MUSE.
-At June 30, 2007, our remaining commitment under these agreements totaled \$784,000.
+We have remaining commitments under various general and administrative services agreements totaling \$422,000 at September 30, 2007.
+We have also entered into various agreements with research consultants and other contractors to perform regulatory services, drug research, testing and manufacturing including animal studies and, at September 30, 2007, our remaining commitment under these agreements totaled \$4.1 million.
+In addition, we have entered into marketing promotion agreements for MUSE.
+At September 30, 2007, our remaining commitment under the MUSE agreements totaled \$558,000.